Mary the Jewess: Kerotakis

 The kerotakis (κηροτακίς or κυροτακίς), is a device used to heat substances used in alchemy and to collect vapors.
-It is an airtight container with a sheet of copper upon its upper side.
+It is an airtight container with a sheet of copper on its upper side.
 When working properly, all its joints form a tight vacuum.
-The use of such sealed containers in the hermetic arts led to the term "hermetically sealed".
+The use of such sealed containers in the hermetic arts led to the term "hermetically sealed", which is still in use.
 The kerotakis was said to be a replication of the process of the formation of gold that was occurring in the bowels of the earth.

 This instrument was later modified by the German chemist Franz von Soxhlet in 1879 to create the extractor that bears his name, the Soxhlet extractor.

 Bain-marie

 Mary's name survives in her invention of the bain-marie (Mary's bath), which limits the maximum temperature of a container and its contents to the boiling point of a separate liquid: essentially a double boiler.
 It is extensively used in chemical processes for which a gentle heat is necessary.
 This term was introduced by Arnold of Villanova in the 14th century.
-The bain-marie is also used for cooking food.
+The term is still used for a double boiler to cook food in.